rreusser/trains-and-trails/src/pages/lagunitas-to-mill-valley/index.md

 ![A six-foot-diameter redwood has fallen across the trail.
 The photographer stands atop it, photographing the corresponding six foot jump ahead.](lagunitas-810.jpg)

 It became less and less maintained though, which I kinda liked.
-I gingerly stepped over the spider web, and at a full six foot jump to the ground, this is the largest log I've ever jumped over.
+I stepped with some effort over the spider web, and at a full six foot jump to the ground, this is the largest log I've ever jumped over.

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="20.0" data-split></span>
 ## McCurdy Trail